«prev

 Functors in programming.
 The list functor

-Types in programming language form a category, associated to that category are some functors that programmers use every day, such as the list functor, that we will use as an example.
-The list functor is an example of a functor that maps from the realm of simple (primitive) types and functions to the realm of more complex (generic) types and functions.
+Types in programming language form a category, and in that category there are some functors that programmers use every day, such as the list functor, that we will use as an example.
+The list functor is an example of a functor that maps the realm of simple (primitive) types and functions to the realm of more complex (generic) types and functions.

 A functor in programming

-But let’s start with the basics: defining the concept of a functor in programming context is as simple as changing the terms we use, according to the table in chapter 2 (the one that compares category theory with programming languages), and (perhaps more importantly) changing the font we use in our formulas from “modern” to “monospaced”.
+But let’s start with the basics: defining the concept of a functor in programming context is as simple as changing the font we use in our formulas from “modern” to “monospaced”.
+And also, using the more “programmy” terms listed in the table in chapter 2.

 A functor between two categories (let’s call them A and B) consists of a mapping that maps each object type in A to a type in B and a mapping that maps each morphism function between types in A to a function between types in B, in a way that preserves the structure of the category.